KC Porter: 1980–1989: A&M Records, and breakthrough

 While still studying at the university, Porter became a staff arranger at A&M Records when the label opened a Latin division called AyM Discos in 1982.
 There, he met Juan Carlos Calderon, the composer and arranger for Mexican singer Luis Miguel.
 This led the way for Porter's production of Maria Conchita Alonso's albums, Mírame and Hazme Sentir.
-Other artists he worked with at A&M include Emmanuel, Luis Angel and Luis Miguel.
+Other artists he worked with at A&M include La Mafia, Emmanuel (singer), Luis Angel and Luis Miguel.

 Porter translated and produced Janet Jackson's song, "Come Back to Me", when she recorded that Spanish version for an A&M release called "Vuelve a Mi".
 In addition to working with Spanish-speaking artists, this period marked the beginning of his career of writing, translating and producing recordings for English-speaking artists including Grover Washington Jr. and Phyllis Hyman ("Sacred Kind of Love"), Nancy Wilson ("That's What I Remember"), and Anne Murray ("Are you Still in Love With Me").

 "I think I understand more than a lot of people what it's like as a native English speaker to have to learn Spanish," he told the Los Angeles Times.
 "I know how to teach people to pronounce the words.
 I feel like right now I'm kind of sharing with the people of the United States the excitement I felt hearing all of these Latin rhythms for the first time."

 1990–1998: Ricky Martin, Selena, and Los Fabulosos Cadillacs

 Porter continued the work begun in the '80s into the next decade by writing for Luis Enrique.
 He produced Ana Gabriel, and Ednita Nazario.
 He went on to produce a total of three more Nazario albums in the coming years.

 In 1991, Porter produced the first album for the nine-piece Argentine band Los Fabulosos Cadillacs.
 Called El León, the album included performances by Flaco Jimenez, Luis Conte and Gustavo Santaolalla.
-The next year, when the band finished touring, he put together a 17-track greatest hits package with two bonus tracks, “Quinto Centenario” and “Matador” (which has become a classic song in Argentina, and something of a latinamerican popular hymn), eventually contributing to double-platinum sales.
+The next year, when the band finished touring, he put together a 17-track greatest hits package with two bonus tracks, "Quinto Centenario" and "Matador" (which has become a classic song in Argentina, and something of a latinamerican popular hymn), eventually contributing to double-platinum sales.